The Wandering Earth Review

 Chinese films are often accused of being emotionally manipulative and this is no exception.
 Slow motion flashbacks during poignant death scenes combine with melancholy piano notes to tell us exactly what we should be feeling at these points.
 Personally I found this no different to something like Armageddon, a film I kept being reminded of especially in the films third act.

 So it seems China is just as capable of providing big budget, poorly characterised, special effects driven spectacle just as well as Hollywood is.
-If you are a fan of any of the other movies I’ve mentioned then I would definitely recommend giving The Wandering Earth a watch.
+If you are a fan of any of the other movies I’ve mentioned then I would definitely recommend giving this a watch.
 It’s certainly not a subtle film.
 The ending requires several different nations to unite to give one big final push (and I do mean a literal push).
 Ultimately though it’s central message is one of hope and certainly something we should be aspiring to in these troubled times.
 If that’s all a bit too heavy for you then just sit back and enjoy the eye-candy.
 In that regard The Wandering Earth delivers in spades.

 The Wandering Earth is available to watch on Netflix.